gglyptodon/helixer-docker/README.md

 - Prerequisites (on host):
   - Nvidia GPU with CUDA capabilities >=3.5; installed driver version >= 450.80.02

+> Note that the code _will_ run on the CPU if an Nvidia GPU or appropriate drivers are not available.
+> However, the walltime requirements will increase _substantially_.
+If not running on the GPU
+> exclude the parameter `--runtime=nvidia` when running `docker run`, or the parameter `-nv` when
+> running `singularity run`, respectively.

 - Prepare, install nvidia docker runtime (on host), e.g. for ubuntu:
 ```